The Incredible Success Story of Viagra: How a Failed Heart Drug Became a Global Phenomenon

 Breaking Taboos and Changing Conversations

-The drug’s launch was accompanied by a groundbreaking marketing campaign.
-Pfizer’s advertisements featured former U.S. Senator Bob Dole, who openly discussed his experience with ED and the benefits of Viagra.
-This candid approach helped normalize the condition and encouraged men to seek treatment.
+The introduction of the drug accompanied by a revolutionary marketing campaign.
+Pfizer’s advertisements used life-story of a former U.S. Senator Bob Dole, who was straightforward about his experience with ED and how Viagra helps reclaim a better life.
+The perspective normalized the disorder and impelled men to seek treatment.

 A Blockbuster Success